No.26621, Private, Walter TAYLOR

 1911 census...Not yet found in this census, he was not in Denston.
 Brother Arthur was at Goymer's Farm, Denston with his parents and brother George (yardman)

-It appears to be his brother Arthur who died on 12th October 1918 in France see here
+His brother Arthur died on 12th October 1918 in France see here

 He enlisted in Coventry, less than a year before he was killed.